alexch/codelikethis/README.md

 4. in a Track file, nested under a Lesson

 We should clean this up, so we don't have duplication/omission of e.g. project descriptions depending on where they're defined/referenced.

+## URL Rewriting

+If you rename a track or lesson, add an entry to `config.ru` so external links to the old name do not become dead links.

+`config.ru` also rewrites incoming URLs containing underscores, converting from snake_case to kebab-case for lessons, projects, etc. -- but **NOT** for image files and other media -- and the app can find lesson etc. files in either snake_case or kebab-case format.